delta-io/delta-sharing/README.md

 # A table path is the profile file path following with `#` and the fully qualified name of a table (`<share-name>.<schema-name>.<table-name>`).
 table_url = profile_file + "#<share-name>.<schema-name>.<table-name>"

+# Fetch 10 rows from a table and convert it to a Pandas DataFrame.
+This can be used to read sample data from a table that cannot fit in the memory.
+delta_sharing.load_as_pandas(table_url, limit=10)

 # Load a table as a Pandas DataFrame.
 This can be used to process tables that can fit in the memory.
 delta_sharing.load_as_pandas(table_url)